 Three studies compared oral isotretinoin versus any oral antibiotic plus any topical agent given to participants with moderate or severe acne for between 20 to 24 weeks.
 Their outcomes were measured straight after treatment stopped.

 There was no difference between therapies in decreasing the number of inflamed lesions (an area of an organ or tissue that has been damaged by disease or trauma).
 In one participant, isotretinoin led to the development of Stevens-Johnson syndrome (a serious disease where skin reacts severely, often in response to medication); there were no serious side effects in the other group.
 However, we are uncertain of these results because they were based on very low-quality evidence.

-When assessed by a doctor, the severity of acne may be slightly improved by isotretinoin, but it may cause more less serious side effects (including inflamed lips, dry skin, or nausea) (low-quality evidence).
+When assessed by a doctor, the severity of acne may be slightly improved by isotretinoin, but it may cause more side effects such as inflamed lips, dry skin, or nausea (low-quality evidence).

 Fourteen studies compared different doses/courses of oral isotretinoin between 12 to 32 weeks.
 Participants had mainly severe or moderate acne.

 Two studies, each comparing three different doses of isotretinoin at 20 weeks, found a greater improvement (measured by inflammatory lesion counts) with the higher dose (low-quality evidence).
 A third study showed that continuous (daily) low dose and continuous (daily) conventional dose may improve acne more than intermittent therapy, measured at 24 weeks (low-quality evidence).
 Conventional dose isotretinoin reduced inflammatory lesion counts more than low dose, but this was based on very low-quality evidence, indicating uncertainty.